Ripley6811/DSS-Data-Tidying-Excersize/README.md

 - *run_analysis.R*

+    **Description**:  Contains one method called "run_analysis" which does five things.

+        1. Merges the training and the test sets to create one data set.
+        2. Extracts only the measurements on the mean and standard deviation for each measurement.
+        3. Uses descriptive activity names to name the activities in the data set
+        4. Appropriately labels the data set with descriptive variable names.
+        5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-    Contains one method which merges the testing and training data, extracts the mean and std data, and creates a new data set with the averages of all mean and std data columns for each activity-subject combination.
+        The new data set contains the averages of all mean and std data columns for each activity-subject combination.
-    Also creates the file "tidy_data.txt".
+        Optionally outputs the new data set to the file "tidy_data.txt".

     **Returns a data.frame** for the new tidy data set.

     **Requires**: plyr